 But, no matter how romantic we make it sound, hardwood floors are a pretty costly investment – both in time and money.
-A lot of effort needs to go in the choosing, the buying, the installing and the finishing of hardwood floors, which is why such a major renovation is often done once in a lifetime.
+A lot of effort needs to go into the choosing, buying, installing, and finishing hardwood floors.
+This is why such a major renovation is often done once in a lifetime.

 Here at Martin Allen, we know how important the right flooring is, as we’ve been working with hardwood for more than 20 years.
-With the number of questions we’ve been getting on a day to day basis, considering all things hardwood, we’ve decided to come up with a short guide to the three most commonly used types of hardwood – mahogany, oak, and walnut.
+With the number of questions we’ve been getting on a daily basis, considering all things hardwood, we’ve decided to come up with a short guide to the three most commonly used types of hardwood – mahogany, oak, and walnut.

 The widespread and diverse genus of walnut

 The term walnut can refer to any tree belonging to the genus of Juglans.
 While all these trees bear different names, their common denominator comes from their seeds – walnuts.

 There are 21 different species of walnut trees, ranging all across the world – from North America and Canada, Europe, Central and Northern Asia, as well as Japan, all the way to Argentina and its neighbouring countries in the southern hemisphere.

 Although walnut trees are widespread and relatively common around the world, walnut timber is one of the most luxurious and expensive non-exotic woods available on the market.
 Prized for its incredible hardness and durability, as well as its intricate and complex grains and colouring, walnut has been the staple of the luxurious woodwork for centuries.
 The timber of choice for gun makers is one of the most popular choices for premium rifle and shotgun stocks.